-This study reveals that growing garden cress with a deep water culture hydroponics system increased garden cress height at first bloom at a statically significant level compared to a control.
-However, the selected growing methods applied to marigolds did not cause plant heights at first bloom to be statistically significant.
-Therefore, the nutrients supplied by the in-ground treatments and the method of hydroponics did not have a noticeable effect on plant height for marigolds.
-As a result, it is not conclusive whether or not the selected methods have a significant effect on plant height at first bloom for marigolds.
+This study revealed that growing garden cress with a DWC hydroponics system increased garden cress height at first bloom at a statically significant level compared to the control treatment.
+However, the selected growing methods applied to marigolds did not result in significantly different plant heights at first bloom.
+As a result, it is not conclusive whether the selected methods have a significant effect on plant height at first bloom for marigolds.
 More data with other plant varieties is necessary to determine the efficacy of these methods or if these methods merely have a neutral effect on certain species.
 On the other hand, for the garden cress, the DWC treatment had the highest average height at first bloom, indicating its success in encouraging healthy plant growth.
-Taller plants, as compared to short plants, would indicate the presence of critical nutrients and minerals required for healthy plant growth.
+Taller plants, as compared to short plants, indicate the presence of critical nutrients and minerals required for healthy plant growth.

-Although the eggshell grounds group for marigolds generated the highest average plant height at first bloom, there was no statistical significance compared to the control group.
+Although the eggshell grounds group for marigolds generated the highest average plant height at first bloom, there was no significant difference in height compared to the control group.
 This implies a possible lack in statistical power.
 Had there been more marigolds grown and observed, the results for plant height at first bloom might have been significant as power can be increased with a greater sample size.

-The experiment also indicated that plant growth time was affected for only garden cress, though there was no statistical significance between the control and other treatments.
+The experiment also indicated that plant growth time was affected for only garden cress, though there was no significant difference between the control and other treatments.
 Longer growth times would indicate slower growth from a lack of nutrients, which is consistent with the findings.
 The lowest average growth time for garden cress came from the DWC treatment while the higher average growth times came from the in-ground treatments and control, which had fewer supplied nutrients.
 Shorter growth times would indicate heathy plant growth due to the presence of necessary nutrients.
 For marigolds, there was no meaningful difference between average growth times for all the treatments, demonstrating a difference in treatment efficacy based on plant types.

 The discrepancy between the ANOVA results, which found statistical significance between the garden cress groups for growth time, and the post hoc Tukey-Kramer test, which found no statistical significance between the control and other treatments, is likely due to a lack of statistical power.
-Due to the small sample sizes, power was small, thus reducing the chance the post hoc test would be able to detect a difference between treatments.
+Due to the small sample sizes, statistical power was low, thus reducing the chance a post hoc test would be able to detect a difference between treatments.

 The study additionally demonstrates the impact each treatment has on the survival rate of both types of plants.
-While the survival rate for garden cress plants are roughly similar, the rates for marigolds vary.
+While the survival rate for garden cress plants were roughly similar, the rates for marigolds varied.
 Group 1 marigolds (the Control group) had the lowest survival rate while Groups 4, 5, and 6 (the Eggshell Grounds, Wick System, and DWC System groups) had the highest survival rates.
-A higher survival rate indicate healthy plant growth as the soil contains the necessary nutrients.
-For the marigolds, a lower survival rate for the control group is obvious, as no nutrient-bearing treatment was applied.
+A higher survival rate indicates healthy plant growth as the soil contains the necessary nutrients.
+For the marigolds, the reason for a lower survival rate for the control group is obvious, as no nutrient-bearing treatment was applied.
 However, the higher survival rates for the Eggshell Grounds, Wick System, and DWC System treatments demonstrate their contribution to healthy plant growth since all were successful in sustaining every marigold that sprouted.
 For the cress, similar survival rates, where up to one plant died for each treatment, reveal the limited impact each treatment had in sustaining the garden cress plants.